lsst-dm/dmtn-090/index.rst

     AAA needs a lot more work and deciding on hard requirements

-Since we are using UNIX groups and other very posix level permission schemes, we need to figure out how to respect these things in our Webservices, which aren't always impersonating the user.
+Since we are using UNIX groups and other very POSIX level permission schemes, we need to figure out how to respect these things in our Webservices, which aren't always impersonating the user.
 For example, to get a result file, it'd be much easier to check the permissions rather than try to su to that